 Congress passed the Veterans Identification Card Act, a new bill that would create a government issued Veterans ID card, something many veterans have been requesting for years.
 The bill was unanimously passed by both the House and the Senate.
 President Obama signed the bill into law on July 20, 2015.
+The Veterans Identification Card Act authorized the VA to begin issuing a national Veterans Identification Card (VIC) to all veterans with an honorable discharge.
+However, delays pushed back the initial issue date until November 2017.

 A Solution Many Veterans Have Been Seeking